Macron gets G7 nod to negotiate with Iran | DW | 25.08.2019

 A tough task for Macron

-Macron, who met with Trump on Saturday, said that the US and France share the same objective on Iran: to prevent the country from getting nuclear weapons
+Macron, who met with Trump on Saturday, said that the US and France shared the same objective on Iran: to prevent the country from getting nuclear weapons

 However, European leaders and Trump disagree on how to deal with the Islamic Republic.
 The European Union wants to continue negotiations with Tehran to salvage the 2015 nuclear deal, whereas the US wants to increase pressure on the Islamic country.